 As an organization, it is very important to us to do all we can to prevent pet over-population.
 Spaying and neutering is the only effective way to prevent unwanted litters from being born.
 Unfortunately, not everyone has the means to provide this type of surgery for their pet.
 The EMCSPCA Spay/Neuter Assistance Program was established for this purpose.
 This program is funded entirely by donations.
 We ask that only those in need of financial help use this program.
 If you are able, a donation to this very worthwhile and much needed program would be appreciated.

-If you are low income and receive certain forms of assistance such as SSI, Medi-Cal, WIC, or Food Stamps, you may qualify for a program provided by the Friends of Madera Animal Shelter.
-Cats are spayed or neutered for $15 and dogs are spayed or neutered for $20.
+If you are low-income and reside in Madera county (must have valid ID), have EBT card and Medi-Cal, you may qualify for a program provided by the Friends of Madera Animal Shelter.
+Cats are spayed or neutered for $30 and dogs are spayed or neutered for $40.
 You may inquire by contacting them at (559) 363-5106.
 Hope Animal Foundation also offers special pricing for pet owners on assistance.
 Information is available at hopeaf.com.